Akwardhan/SQL-EDA-Analysis/README.md

 ## Learnings
 - Enhanced skills in SQL for performing EDA on large datasets.
-- Gained experience using advanced SQL functions like CTEs, Window Functions, and Aggregations.
+- Gained experience using advanced SQL functions like CTEs, Ranking, Aggregations and more
 - Developed a deep understanding of how layoffs impact companies and industries across different regions.

 ## Author